 - tick (n.1)

-- parasitic blood-sucking arachnid animal, Old English ticia, from West Germanic *tik- (cf. Middle Dutch teke, Dutch teek, Old High German zecho, German Zecke "tick"), of unknown origin.
+- parasitic blood-sucking arachnid animal, Old English ticia, from West Germanic *tik- (source also of Middle Dutch teke, Dutch teek, Old High German zecho, German Zecke "tick"), of unknown origin, perhaps from PIE *deigh- "insect."
 French tique (mid-15c.), Italian zecca are Germanic loan-words.

 - tick (n.2)

 - mid-15c., "light touch or tap," probably from tick (v.) and cognate with Dutch tik, Middle High German zic, and perhaps echoic.
-Meaning "sound made by a clock" is probably first recorded 1540s; tick-tock is recorded from 1848.
+Meaning "sound made by a clock" is probably first recorded 1540s; tick-tock as the sound of a clock is recorded from 1845.

 - tick (v.)

 - early 13c., "to touch or pat," perhaps from an Old English verb corresponding to tick (n.2), and perhaps ultimately echoic.
-Cf. Old High German zeckon "to pluck," Dutch tikken "to pat," Norwegian tikke "touch lightly."
+Compare Old High German zeckon "to pluck," Dutch tikken "to pat," Norwegian tikke "touch lightly."
+Meaning "make a ticking sound" is from 1721.
 Related: Ticked; ticking.

 To tick (someone) off is from 1915, originally "to reprimand, scold."
-The verbal phrase tick off was in use in several senses at the time: as what a telegraph instrument does when it types out a message (1873), as what a clock does in marking the passage of time (1846), to enumerate on one's fingers (1899), and in accountancy, etc., "make a mark beside an item on a sheet with a pencil, etc.," often indicating a sale (by 1881).
-This might be the direct source of the phrase, perhaps via WWI military bureaucratic sense of being marked off from a list as "dismissed" or "ineligible."
-Meaning "to annoy" is recorded from 1975.
+The verbal phrase tick off was in use in several senses at the time: as what a telegraph instrument does when it types out a message (1873), as what a clock does in marking the passage of time (1777), to enumerate on one's fingers (1899), and in accountancy, etc., "make a mark beside an item on a sheet with a pencil, etc.," often indicating a sale (by 1881, from tick (n.2) in sense "small mark or dot").
+This last might be the direct source of the phrase, perhaps via World War I military bureaucratic sense of being marked off from a list as "dismissed" or "ineligible."
+Meaning "to annoy" is recorded by 1971.

 - tick (n.3)